 A life for music

 Choirmaster Gruber was certainly anything but overwhelmed by money and funding during these economically troubling times.
 When it came to music, however, there was always a way for him.
 The trails between the villages and towns were long and cumbersome.
 There were few public stagecoaches and the journeys were expensive.
 From various letters, we know that Franz Xaver Gruber regularly walked the 13-kilometre-long journey to Salzburg or Maria Plain to attend musical events there.
 There is also proof that he received visits from his friend Joseph Mohr in Hallein: A day’s walk to Wagrain from Hallein was not a rare endeavour back then, or he would simply take the stagecoach.
-In 1841, Franz Xaver Gruber’s second wife Maria Breitfuß and his last child died during childbirth.
+In 1841, Franz Xaver Gruber’s second wife Maria Breitfuß died.
 One year later, he got married to his third wife, who was also his second wife’s friend, the shoemaker’s widow Katharina Rieser (widowed Wimmer) from Böckstein.

 Franz Xaver Gruber’s sons followed in their father’s musical footsteps.
 The oldest, Franz (*1826), founded a choral society in 1847 and the Halleiner Liedertafel musical group in 1849 which still exists to this day.
 The second son, Felix (*1840), emulated his father and became the choirmaster of Hallein.
 In Hallein, Franz Xaver Gruber published a document that clarified the question of authorship concerning “Silent Night” on 30 December 1854.
 Within it, he elaborated on the origins of the song’s lyrics and melody and cleared up false assumptions about the creation of the song, such as that it had originated from the Zillertal valley or that it had been composed by Michael Haydn.